renuo/rails-offline-talk/slides.md

 # Why should YOU care?

-- You might be interested in implementing offline mode yourself
+- You might be interested in implementing offline mode yourself.
-- Your clients might need to use the application in bad internet conditions
+- Your clients might need to use the application in bad internet conditions.
 - You want to learn something about request / response caching?
-- You like JavaScript, pain and suffering
+- You like JavaScript, pain and suffering.

 ---

-# Problems to be addressed
+# Problems and Solutions
+Based on my experience with Offline mode for the "Vogelhuesli" project

-1. Saving views for offline use
+1. Caching already visited views
-1. Testing?
-1. Preloading of certain views
+1. Preloading of views
-1. Handling offline form submissions
+1. Submiting forms when offline
+1. Task syncing when online
 1. Updating views
-1. Syncing offline tasks
+1. Testing

+---
+layout: intro
 ---

 # Problem #1